 Do you have a favorite nudge?

-No, unfortunately.
-I beleive that you have to work with a combination of different solutions where nudging is an important piece of the puzzle.
-The will of the individual, the power of the state in the form of environmental policy instruments and different types of concrete solutions will be needed to move forward together.
+No, I am more in the belief that you have to work with a combination of different solutions where nudging is an important piece of the puzzle.
+The will of the individual, the power of the state in the form of environmental policy instruments and various types of concrete solutions will be needed to move forward together.

 Learn more about Annikas research in this TED Talk The Human dimension of the environmental problems.